 Participants had mixed feelings about notifying patients of blood test results.
-Many described some level of anxiety and uncertainty when communicating test results, with a few describing the process as 'scary' or 'intimidating'.
-This was especially so when they were new in post, as they were nervous and unsure if they were relaying the correct information, with some suggesting they tried to avoid this task.
-Some anxiety was related to using unfamiliar medical terminology that has no meaning for them.
-For some the process is straightforward and unchallenging most of the time, while it was stressful for others but this lessens to some extent as confidence grows with experience.
-However, this depended on the actual result and what they were instructed to tell the patient, with most agreeing the process was difficult when communicating 'bad news'.
+Many described some level of anxiety and uncertainty when communicating to results, with a few describing the process as 'scary' 'intimidating'.
+This was especially so when they were no in post, as they were nervous and unsure if they we relaying the correct information, with some suggesting they tried to avoid this task.
+Some anxiety was related using unfamiliar medical terminology that has meaning for them.
+For some the process is straight forward and unchallenging most of the time, while was stressful for others but this lessens to some extent confidence grows with experience.
+However, t depended on the actual result and what they we instructed to tell the patient, with most agreeing the process was difficult when communicating 'bad news'.